BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - **Fast travel is turned off.** You drive, take a taxi, or ride the metro.
  - **You can only craft at a stash.** That means the stash in one of your apartments, or the trunk of a car you own.
 Your stash can't hold food, drinks or drugs.
 You can carry 80 less weight than normal.
  - **Money is tight.** Selling guns won't make you rich on its own, but cyberware and clothing sell for much more.
 Loot everything, use crafting when you can, and take gigs and side jobs to earn eddies.
  - **Act 1 has built-in gaps between missions.** When nothing is happening, that's on purpose.
 Go do gigs and earn money.
-See [Quest Changes](#quest-changes).
+See the [Act 1 Walkthrough](#act-1-walkthrough).
  - **Some stores, clubs, gigs and apartments are locked until your Street Cred is high enough.** This comes from Take a Breather.
 If a door won't open or a shop is closed to you, that's usually why.
 Someone messages you when a place opens up.
 See [Street Cred and Locked Areas](#street-cred-and-locked-areas).

 <p align="right"><a href="#top">Back to top</a></p>